-Moreover, each filter has a rule parameter set to either Allow or Deny.
-The filters are processed:
+Each filter has a rule parameter that can be set to either Allow or Deny.
+The filters are processed like this:

 - If a package or patch satisfies a Deny filter, it will be excluded from the result. - If a package or patch satisfies an Allow filter, it will be included in the result (even if it was excluded by a Deny filter).